Palmate Oyster Shell

 Palmate Oyster Shell, Saccostrea palmula.
 Shell collected in the greater Los Cabos area, Baja California Sur, March 2016.
 Size: 7.5 cm (3.0 inches) x 5.5 cm (2.2 inches).

-Palmate Oysters are found on hard surfaces in the intertidal zone to depths up to 3 m (10 feet).
-They range from San Ignacio Lagoon, Baja California Sur to Peru, including the Cocos and Galapagos Islands.
+Habitat and Distribution: Palmate Oysters are found attached to mangroves, rocks and other hard surfaces.
+They reside in the intertidal zone at depths up to 3 m (10 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from the San Ignacio Lagoon, Baja California Sur south to Guatemala.
 They are found throughout the Sea of Cortez.

-Synonyms include Dendostrea amara, Ostrea amara, Ostrea conchaphila, Ostrea dalli, Ostrea frons, Ostrea mexicana, Ostrea tubulifora, and Saccostrea tubulifora.
+Synonyms: Dendostrea amara, Ostrea amara, Ostraea mexicana, Ostrea Conchaphila var. palmula, Ostrea dalli, Ostrea frons, Ostrea tubulifora, and Saccostrea tubulifora.